(An entire module of GP management of the presbyopic patient is available on this website.)

 What should I consider when choosing the lens design?

 “The most important information necessary to provide the proper design for the presbyopic patient is the visual requirement of the patient.
 If the patient needs intermediate acuity for computer use, for example, then a multifocal design is recommended.
 If the patient needs only distance and near vision and prefers fixed near vision capability, then an alternating vision bifocal design would be optimal.
 Previous lens history is also valuable, including previous lens design, distance-only or monovision correction, and success if monovision was tried.”
-(Ann Shackelford, ABB-Concise)
+(Ann Shackelford, ABB Optical Group)

-“I consider the following five factors as most important.
+“I consider the following five factors as most important:

 - Previous lens wear and the type of lenses used.